uozuAho/note_searcher/vscode/README.md

 ### Full text search

-On file save this extension indexes all .md, .txt and .log files in the currently open folder.
+This extension indexes all .md, .txt and .log files in the currently open folder.

 You can search for files by pressing `ctrl+alt+s`.
 Some example queries: